tolarian-winds/angularjs-modern-seed/README.md

 Running `grunt` it will take care of the compilation of JS/SCSS and setup a server with watch.

 ### Build
-Run `grunt` will create `dist/bundle.js` as minified JS, this is smaller for release.
+Run `grunt build` will create `dist/bundle.js` as minified JS, this is smaller for release.

 ### Browserify
 Browserify compiles all the JS together: `src/main.js` --> `dist/bundle.js`